Environmental Protection Agency (EPA).

 The EPA is finalizing our determination, pursuant to CAA section 188(b)(2), that based on the most recent 3 years (2017-2019) of quality assured, certified air quality monitoring data, the Salt Lake City and Provo NAAs attained the 2006 24-hour PM2.5 NAAQS by the December 31, 2019 attainment date.

 This final action does not constitute a redesignation of the Salt Lake City and Provo NAAs to attainment for the 2006 24-hour PM2.5 NAAQS under CAA section 107(d)(3), because we have not yet approved a maintenance plan for the Salt Lake City and Provo NAAs as meeting the requirements of section 175A of the CAA and have not determined that the area has met the other CAA requirements for redesignation.
 The classification and designation status in 40 CFR part 81 will remain Serious nonattainment for these areas until the EPA determines that Utah has met the CAA requirements for redesignation to attainment for the Salt Lake City and Provo NAAs.

 IV.
 Statutory and Executive Order Reviews

-This action proposes to make a determination of attainment based on air quality and thus would not impose additional requirements beyond those imposed by state law.
+This action finalizes a determination of attainment by the attainment date based on air quality and thus would not impose additional requirements beyond those imposed by state law.
 For that reason, this action: